asreview/paper-megameta-postprocessing-screeningresults/README.md

 ### Improving DOI retrieval speed
 It is possible to improve the speed of the doi retrieval by using the following steps:

-1. Split the dataset into smaller chunks by running the first half of the `split_and_merge_input_file.ipynb` script.
+1. Split the dataset into smaller chunks by running the `split_input_file.ipynb` script.
 Within this script is the option to set the amount of chunks.
 If the records aren't split evenly, the last chunk might be smaller than the others.
 2. For each chunk, create a copy of the `chunk_0.py` file, and place it in the `split` folder.
 Change the name `chunk_0.py` to `chunk_1.py`, `chunk_2.py`, etc, for each created chunk.